 - Difficulty removing placenta after delivery

-Unfortunately, it is possible for an unscarred uterus to rupture.
-Thankfully, this only happens to 1 in 15,000 pregnancies and almost always during labor.
+It is possible for an unscarred uterus to rupture, but thankfully this only happens in one in 15,000 pregnancies, and almost always during labor.

 Uterine Rupture Treatment